 The Board Assurance Framework (BAF) is a key mechanism for ensuring that the Board is able to monitor those risks that could prevent the Trust from achieving its objectives.
 In other words, it focuses on the highest level risks facing the organisation - both operational and strategic.
-The Board and its Committees have been working with executive leads to agree the constituent risks of the 2022/23 BAF, along with the key controls and sources of assurance.
-This process is now complete, and the list of these risks is set out below.
+The Board and its Committees have been working with executive leads to agree and keep up to date the constituent risks of the 2022/23 BAF, along with the key controls and sources of assurance.